Roles and responsibilities

 She is on the board of London & Partners, the Mayor of London’s official promotional company, and a commissioner on the IPPR Commission on Economic Justice.

 A solicitor by training, she practised in financial services law for several years.

 Catherine studied PPE at St Anne’s College, Oxford.

-Tamara is the Founder & CEO of Live Better With, a healthcare platform that helps make day-to-day life better for patients with long-term conditions.
-Live Better With is the destination to discover everyday practical support for their symptoms and side effects, and works hand-in-hand with patient and healthcare communities to (a) create and curate relevant, recommended information and products, and (b) encourage sharing and connections between those going through the same experience.
+Tamara is the Founder and CEO of Live Better With, a healthcare platform that helps make day-to-day life better for patients with long-term conditions.
+Live Better With is the destination to discover everyday practical support for their symptoms and side effects, and works hand-in-hand with patient and healthcare communities to create and curate relevant, recommended information and products, and encourage sharing and connections between those going through the same experience.

 Tamara is also currently a Founding Board Director of the UK's Scale-Up Institute, a Board Director of London & Partners and Chair of Dot London and L&P Ventures.

 Tamara was previously a Partner at McKinsey & Company, where she spent a decade in the global healthcare practice, plus led McKinsey’s knowledge and client work on entrepreneurship and tech clusters.